 The debate may have started with the recognition that Kaggle has repeatedly shown that accurate machine learning solutions can be built and tested for performance without the participation of domain experts.
 Most Kagglers don’t have domain experience for the challenges in which they compete.
 Further, most Kaggle competitions are won through creative feature engineering that may or may not involve domain experts.
 Of course, the main counter-argument to these success stories is that in many of these competitions, the domain experts had provided the initial business hypothesis by asking the appropriate questions and preparing the data.

 In my own data science projects, I work with domain experts all the time.
 I wouldn’t even think to approach a project without access to people who are experts in the business behind the proposed problem.

 I really don’t get this one, and I see this question being debated more and more lately.
 It’s like saying that computer science, and applied statistics is dead.
 No, they’re not.
 But I think the genesis of this debate is based on the fear that the data science profession is being overly commoditized and that our value isn’t properly being communicated to the enterprise thought-leaders who hire us.

 [Related Article: The Best Machine Learning Research of 2019 So Far]

 Here is a good example of one discussion happening on LinkedIn: “Data Science Dead in 5 Years or Less.”
 The author presents 5 observations for why he believes data science is going the way of the Dodo.
 I actually agree with most of the points presented, I just don’t agree with the conclusion.
 Instead of dying, I think data science is simply evolving past all the original hype.
 That’s probably a good thing, but I don’t think the essence of data science is going anywhere and will be with us for a long time.

 Ready to get exposure to all of these debates and more?
-Attend ODSC East 2019 this April 30-May 3 in Boston!
+Attend ODSC East 2020 this April 13-17 in Boston!